TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-decoupled-rendering.md

 Given the major restructure of `react-virtual-scroll`, what did it take to get the React spreadsheet front end that I built on top of it working again?

 Nothing.
 My spreadsheet sample app works fine.
 The glitchy rendering with cells flashing on and off while scrolling is fixed.
 I just have a few loose threads to tidy up.
-Unfortunately, when you pull on loose threads things can unravel ...
+Unfortunately, when you pull on loose threads, things can unravel ...

 # Unit Tests